Position: A Dynamical Systems Perspective is Needed to Advance Time Series Modeling: Alternative Views

-Finally, the different approaches are not mutually exclusive. \textit{Ergodic theory} (Appx. \ref{app:subsec_ergodic}), for instance, uses probability measures to characterize chaotic sets \cite{katok_introduction_1995}, and thus may build a natural bridge to statistical approaches and stochastic DS.
-Or DSR models may also be integrated into (fine-tuned jointly with) LLMs to inform the DSR process by external events and driving functions based on the LLM's world and context knowledge.
-Nevertheless, it is likely that not for all types of data and TS the DSR approach is equally well suited.
+Finally, are there any TS-generating systems or TS data not accessible to a DSR approach at all?
+Given that almost all natural or engineered systems evolve according to some dynamical rule, the only exceptions we can think of are systems which are either fully stochastic and thus genuinely unpredictable for any TS model beyond the distributional moments, or data generated by some artificial construction rule, like sequential MNIST (Fig. \ref{fig:MNIST}, however, shows that DSR approaches may even work for such cases).
+Generally, there are also statistical tests, like phase-randomized bootstraps \cite{kantz_nonlinear_2004}, one could use to probe for nonlinear-deterministic structure in observed TS (although, pragmatically, one may just try out different TS and DSR models on the TS at hand).
+Nevertheless, it is likely that not for all types of TS data the DSR approach is equally well suited.
 While DSR methods have been developed also for count, ordinal, or categorical data \cite{kramer22a,brenner_integrating_2024}, such data types are certainly more challenging, especially when the TS are rather short \cite{volkmann2024scalable}.
 Other data constraints may even impose principle limits on the feasibility of DSR \cite{goring_domain_2024,park2024when,shumaylov2025discoverabledatadiscoveryrequires}.